 The Company participates in securities lending programs whereby securities, which are included in investments, are loaned to third-parties for the purpose of enhancing income on securities held through reinvestment of cash collateral received upon lending.
 For securities lending transactions, the Company requires initial collateral, usually in the form of cash, equal to 102% of the fair value of domestic securities loaned.
 The borrower of the loaned securities is permitted to sell or repledge those securities.
-At December 31, 2018 and 2017, the Company recorded cash collateral received under these agreements of \$652 million and \$678 million, respectively, and established a corresponding liability for the same amount, which is included in amounts payable under security lending agreements.
-For securities lending transactions, the carrying value of securities classified as bonds and on loan at December 31, 2018 was \$660 million, with a fair value of \$638 million.
-At December 31, 2017, the carrying value was \$635 million, with a fair value of \$664 million.
-The reinvested collateral is reported in bonds, and cash, cash equivalent and short-term investments in the accompanying Statutory Statements of Financial Position.
-The total fair value of all reinvested collateral positions was \$663 million and \$687 million at December 31, 2018 and 2017, respectively.
-At December 31, 2018 and 2017, there were no separate account securities lending agreements.
+At December 31, 2019 and 2018, the Company recorded cash collateral received under these agreements of \$629 million and \$652 million, respectively, and established a corresponding liability for the same amount, which is included in amounts payable under security lending agreements.
+For securities lending transactions, the carrying value of securities classified as bonds and on loan at December 31, 2019 was \$576 million, with a fair value of \$616 million.
+At December 31, 2018, the carrying value was \$660 million, with a fair value of \$638 million.
+The reinvested collateral is reported in bonds, and Cash, cash equivalent and short-term investments in the accompanying Statutory Statements of Financial Position.
+The total fair value of all reinvested collateral positions was \$644 million and \$663 million at December 31, 2019 and 2018, respectively.
+At December 31, 2019 and 2018, there were no separate account securities lending agreements.

 The Company participates in dollar repurchase agreements to sell and repurchase securities.
 The purchaser of the securities is permitted to sell or repledge those securities.
-The liability for repurchasing the assets is included in borrowed money in the accompanying Statutory Statements of Financial Position.
-At December 31, 2018 and 2017, the Company was not a party to any dollar repurchase agreements in the general and separate accounts.
+The liability for repurchasing the assets is included in Borrowed money in the accompanying Statutory Statements of Financial Position.
+At December 31, 2019, the Company was a party to dollar repurchase agreements in the separate accounts for \$17 million.
+The Company had no dollar repurchase agreements in 2019 and 2018 in the general account and no dollar repurchase agreements in 2018 in the separate accounts.

-At December 31, 2018, the carrying value and fair value of securities held under agreements to purchase and resell was \$342 million, which were classified as tri-party reverse repurchase agreements and included in cash, cash equivalents, and short-term investments in the accompanying Statutory Statements of Financial Position.
+At December 31, 2019, the carrying value and fair value of securities held under agreements to purchase and resell was \$308 million, which were classified as tri-party reverse repurchase agreements and included in Cash, cash equivalents, and short-term investments in the accompanying Statutory Statements of Financial Position.
+The securities had a weighted average maturity of two days and a weighted average yield of 1.5%.
+At December 31, 2018, the carrying value and fair value of securities held under agreements to purchase and resell was \$342 million, which were classified as tri-party reverse repurchase agreements and included in Cash, cash equivalents, and short-term investments in the accompanying Statutory Statements of Financial Position.
 The securities had a weighted average maturity of two days and a weighted average yield of 2.9%.
-At December 31, 2017, the carrying value and fair value of securities held under agreements to purchase and resell was \$315 million, which were classified as tri-party reverse repurchase agreements and included in cash, cash equivalents, and short-term investments in the accompanying Statutory Statements of Financial Position.
-The securities had a weighted average maturity of two days and a weighted average yield of 1.4%.